Table of Contents

 Although it does not happen often, sometimes a new currency is introduced.
 This can be a new virtual currency, such as Bitcoin, or a change introduced by a country for financial policy reasons.
 While any such currency will be added to the next version of KMyMoney it is possible to add it manually, in case you have a need to begin using it immediately.

-To manually add a currency, select the → menu item to display the Currencies dialog, as shown above.
-Either click on the button or right click on any existing currency and select from the context menu.
+To manually add a currency, select the ToolsCurrencies... menu item to display the Currencies dialog, as shown above.
+Either click on the + Add button or right click on any existing currency and select New currency from the Currency Options context menu.
 That will bring up a dialog where you can enter the ISO Code, Name, and other details about the currency.
 When you are ready, click OK.
 The currency will be created with the specified name.
-To change the name or other details later, click the button.
-You can also change the name by either pressing F2 or right clicking the currency and selecting .
+To change the name or other details later, click the Edit button.
+You can also change the name by either pressing F2 or right clicking the currency and selecting Rename currency.